-- A.A.
-Associate of Arts Degree

-- A.S.
-Associate of Science Degree

-- AA.T Associate in Arts for Transfer

-- AS.T Associate in Science for Transfer

-- A CA Certificate of Achievement (16 to fewer than 60 semester units)

-- B CA Certificate of Achievement (8 to fewer than 16 semester units)

-- CC Career Certificate (Non-transcriptable fewer than 16 semester units)
+- AA.T Associate in Arts for Transfer - AS.T Associate in Science for Transfer. - AS.UCT Associate in Science for UC Transfer - A.A.
+Associate of Arts Degree - A.S.
+Associate of Science Degree - A CA Certificate of Achievement (16 to fewer than 60 semester units) - B CA Certificate of Achievement (8 to fewer than 16 semester units) - CA Career of Achievement (Non-transcriptable fewer than 16 semester units)